Zygomaticus minor muscle: Structure

-Nerve supply
+Origin

+It originates from the lateral aspect of just posterior to the zygomaticomaxillary suture.

+Insertion

+It inserts into the muscular tissue of the upper lip, blending distally with levator labii superioris muscle.

+Innervation

-The zygomaticus minor muscle is supplied by the buccal branch of the facial nerve (VII).
+The zygomaticus minor muscle receives motor innervation from the zygomatic branches and buccal branches of the facial nerve (CN VII).

+Relations

+The zygomaticus minor lies lateral to the rest of levator labii superioris muscle, and medial to its stronger synergist zygomaticus major muscle.

 Variation

 The zygomaticus minor muscle may have either a straight or a curved course along its length.
 It may attach to both the upper lip and the lateral alar region.
 It may be underdeveloped in some people, with its role taken over by nearby synergists.
 These synergists rarely change shape or position, but any difference in smile is usually imperceptible.

 Function

 The zygomaticus minor muscle draws the upper lip up, back, and out, such as during smiling.

 History

 The zygomaticus minor muscle is sometimes referred to as the "zygomatic head" of the levator labii superioris muscle.